iamdcj/javascripts/core/types/composite/objects/README.md

 # Objects

+Pretty much everything in javaScript is an object; browser [APIs](../../../../apis) like the [dom](../../../../apis/DOM), arrays, and even strings become objects when we start working with them.

 #### `typeof` object

-Objects are an unordered collection of members; `property:value` pairs - the properties are labels which allow for easy reference to the values; which can be any valid type.
+Objects at their core are simply an unordered collection of members; `property:value` pairs - the properties are labels which allow for easy reference to the values; which can be any valid type.

 The property values are usually pieces of related data, accompanied by functions(methods) which perform a specific task on the related data.